For urgent consular assistance call

 More information:

-The Islamic holiday month of Ramadan will be from late April to late May in 2020.
+The Islamic holiday month of Ramadan is observed in Tajikistan.
 Respect religious and cultural customs and laws at this time.

-Visa rules may have changed since COVID-19.
-Every country or territory decides who can enter or exit through its borders.
-Make sure you meet all entry and exit conditions.
-Check with the nearest embassy, consulate or immigration department of the destination you're entering.
-If you don't meet the conditions, the Australian Government can't help you.
+Every country or territory decides who can enter or leave through its borders.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 Entry and exit conditions can change at short notice.
 For details about visas, customs and quarantine rules, contact:

 Hotels will only register you for the duration of your hotel stay.
-If you change accommodation you will need to register again.
+If you change accommodation, you will need to register again.

 Travellers visiting Tajikistan for more than 90 days must do a health test.